libpd/libpd/samples/cppRTAudioTest/README.md

-# C++ JACK Example.
+# C++ RtAudio Example.

-This is a basic c++ sample application that uses the JACK library for audio output.
-It has only been tested on Linux.
-See the JACK documentation for details.
+This is a basic c++ sample application that uses the RtAudio library for audio output.

+It has only been tested on Linux with ALSA and JACK.
+In other systems, you'll have to add preprocessor defines such as __MACOSX_CORE__ in the Makefile.
+See the RtAudio documentation for details.

 ## License